hsma-tools/vidigi/README.md

 ```
 When providing your event position details, it then just requires you to include an identifier for the resource.

-NOTE: At present this requires you to be using an object to manage your resources.
+NOTE: At present this requires you to be using an class to manage your resource counts (if following HSMA simpy structure, this will be your g class).

 This requirement is planned to be removed in a future version of the work, allowing more flexibility.

 ```{python}
 {'event': 'TRAUMA_stabilisation_begins',